 Mimo’s Glass Laser Tubes use a high-voltage excitation mode, in which the laser spot is relatively large and of average quality.
 The main power of our glass tube is 60-300w and their working hours can reach 2000 hours.

 Mimo’s Metal Laser Tubes use RF DC excitation mode, which produces a small laser spot with good quality.
 The main power of our metal tube is 70-1000w.
 They are suitable for long-term processing with high power stability and their working time can reach 20,000 hours.

-Samples cut by glass tube
+Samples cut by a glass tube

-Mimo recommends companies that are first exposed to laser processing to select laser machines with glass tubes for cutting low-density general materials like filter cloth cutting, garments cutting and the like.
+Mimo recommends companies that are first exposed to laser processing to select laser machines with glass tubes for cutting low-density general materials like filter cloth cutting, garments cutting, and the like.
 For those customers who need high-precision cutting of high-density materials or high-precision engraving, laser machines with the metal tube will be the optimal choice.

 Samples cut by the metal tube